NunaByte/CodeStuff/README.md

 This is where all my code that involes me learning or personal projects gets dumped.
-Will be used in the future to showcase my coding ability
+Will be used in the future to showcase my coding ability.
+Learning folder will contain all code that was either formed through book exercises, examples or tutorials.
+Projects folder will constist of personal ideas and code.
+Which will help measure my ability to produce.